RokLenarcic/memento/doc/tiered.md

 This cache works like CPU cache would.

 Entry is fetched from cache, delegating to upstream is not found.
-After the operation the entry is in both caches.
+After the operation the tag is in both caches.

 Useful when upstream is a big cache that outside the JVM, but it's not that inexpensive, so you want a local smaller cache in front of it.

 ### memento.core/consulting

-Entry is fetched from cache, if not found, the upstream is asked for entry if present (but not to make one in the upstream).
+Entry is fetched from cache, if not found, the upstream is asked for tag if present (but not to make one in the upstream).

-After the operation, the entry is in local cache, upstream is unchanged.
+After the operation, the tag is in local cache, upstream is unchanged.

 Useful when you want to consult a long term upstream cache for existing entries, but you don't want any entries being created for the short term cache to be pushed upstream.